ReyesDeJong/LRPinSupernovae/README.md

        #TRAIN YOUR MODEL

-       #after trainning save checkpoint by passing session and a path (CHECKPOINT_DIR)
+       #after training save checkpoint by passing session and a path (CHECKPOINT_DIR)
        saver.save(session, CHECKPOINT_DIR)

-When ever you want to load your trained model, just call `saver.restore(sess, CHECKPOINT_DIR)` instead of               trainning a model.
+Whenever you want to load your trained model, just call `saver.restore(sess, CHECKPOINT_DIR)` instead of               training a model.
 To perform LRP over this pretrained model, just follow usage step (3) or (4) as always.

 ### 2. Load numpy weights